rudifa/genealogy-astro/README.md

 - remove persons
 - clear all
 - UX in English, French, and German
+- save data in browser storage
+- reset to the original sample tree
+- responsive design
 - publish on Vercel

 ## Missing features

-- save changes in the browser storage (as long as the page tab is open)
 - save changes to a file
 - load a tree from a file
 - load multiple files and merge them